Map of rivers within Minnesota.

 Status

-The project is planned to be awarded in the first quarter of fiscal year 2026 and completed in the fall of 2027.
+The project is approved for funding, initiation of the study is expected by June of 2026, and completed is expected in the fall of 2027.

 Authority

-This project falls under the Floodplain Management Services program authorized by Section 206 of the Flood Control Act of 1960, as amended (33 U.S. Code § 709a).
+This project falls under the Floodplain Management Services program authorized by Section 206 of the Flood Control Act of 1960, as amended (33 U.S. Code Section 709a).

 Funding